Tell Me (Wonder Girls song)

-"Tell Me" is a song by South Korean girl group Wonder Girls, from their debut album, The Wonder Years (2007).
-It was released as the third and lead single from the album on September 13, 2007, through JYP Entertainment.
-Written and produced by Park Jin-young, the song samples Stacey Q's "Two of Hearts" (1986) written by John Mitchell.
-"Tell Me (Rap version)", featuring Yubin's self-written rap verse, was added as a B-side to their second maxi single "So Hot", released in May 2008.
+"Tell Me" is a song by South Korean girl group Wonder Girls, from their debut album The Wonder Years (2007).
+It was released as the lead single from the album on September 13, 2007, by JYP Entertainment.
+Written and produced by Park Jin-young, the song samples Stacey Q's "Two of Hearts" (1986) written by John Mitchell, Tim Greene and Sue Gatlin.
+"Tell Me (Rap version)", which features Yubin's self-written rap verse, was added as a B-side to their second CD single "So Hot" in May 2008.

-"Tell Me" was a major commercial success in South Korea, topping various online and offline charts, and was named one of the ten best digital songs in K-pop history by Star News in 2014.
-It spent six non-consecutive weeks in the number one position on KBS' music chart show Music Bank, and achieved a triple crown at SBS' Inkigayo.
-The song also gained attention for its choreography, which has been widely imitated and featured on various online video sites.
+"Tell Me" was a major commercial success in South Korea, topping all online and offline charts.
+It spent six non-consecutive weeks in the number one position on the domestic music program Music Bank and achieved a triple crown at Inkigayo.
+The song gained significant attention throughout South Korea for its choreography, which was widely imitated and featured on various online video sites.

+"Tell Me" was voted the Song of the Year at the Melon Music Awards and Sports Korea Awards in 2007, and was voted the number one most popular song of the year on Gallup Korea.
+In 2013, it was ranked number one in a survey of the best South Korean hit idol songs conducted by Research Panel Korea.
+Melon and Rolling Stone named it one of top 10 greatest K-pop songs of all time for sparking a "hook song trend" in K-pop.

 Background and release

+"Tell Me" is a fast-tempo song about a girl who has fallen in love.
+A highlight of the song is an exclamation of surprise, "어머나!"
+(Eomeona!, similar in meaning to "Oh, my goodness!) sung in the pre-chorus by member Sohee.

 When producer Park Jin-young first introduced the song to the group, the Wonder Girls felt that the song was too different and would not be successful.
 However, once they were used to the song, they eventually believed it could be a strong single.
+The song was promoted with an updated version of the song, titled "Tell Me (Rap version)", which is the first release from the group to feature member Yubin following Hyuna's departure.
+On September 5, 2007, Yubin made her debut in the group's live performance of "Tell Me" on Music Bank.

-JYP Entertainment stated in June 2009 that "Tell Me" would be the second English single for the group, as a follow-up to "Nobody".
-On May 15, 2010, they released their second American single "2 Different Tears" (also known as 2DT), which includes "Tell Me" on the track list.
+"Tell Me" was initially planned to be the second English single for the group, as a follow-up to "Nobody".
+"Tell Me" did not see a release as a single in the United States, but an English version of the song was featured on their second extended play 2 Different Tears which was released on May 15, 2010.

-"Tell Me" is a fast-tempo song about a girl who has fallen in love who hopes that he likes her too which she asks him to tell her that he likes her too.
-The highlight of the song is an exclamation of surprise, "어머나!"
-(Eomeona!, similar in meaning to "Oh, my goodness!) during the chorus which member Sohee does her trademark “Omona” expression.